jajetloh/quokkasim-book/src/chapter_2.md

 <p align="center"><img src="images/barista_1.svg" alt="Barista 1" /><p>
 We have a stock representing a queue of customers, which is processed by a barista who takes drink orders, before customers go into another queue to wait for their drink.
 The starting point of the simulation is shown in the diagram, with 3 people in line, and 1 person waiting for their drink.

-Remember that Discrete Event Simulations rely on scheduled events triggering more events.
-There are no events at the start of the simulation, so we kick-start the simulation at the start by telling our Process to update its own state.
+Remember that Discrete Event Simulations relies on scheduled events triggering more events.
+There are no events at the start of the simulation, so we kick-start the simulation at the start by telling our *Barista taking orders* Process to update itself.

 **Time = 0:00**
 <p align="center"><img src="images/barista_2.svg" alt="Barista 2" /><p>

 The barista can only process a customer if a customer is in the queue, and if there is sufficient room in the waiting area (or perhaps just to not overwhelm the baristas who are making the drinks).

-So first, the process retrieves the current state of the upstream stock (Queued Customers) and downstream stock (Waiting for drinks).
+First, the process retrieves the current state of the upstream stock (*Queued Customers*) and downstream stock (*Waiting for drinks*).
 For now, stocks can have one of three states: Empty, Normal and Full.

-Queued customers is Full and Waiting for drinks is Normal.
+*Queued customers* is Full and *Waiting for drinks* is Normal.
 In this case, the barista can take an order, so the process seizes the front-most customer from the queue, and schedules a new event to occur in 30 seconds, when the ordering is complete.

 **Time = 0:30**
 <p align="center"><img src="images/barista_3.svg" alt="Barista 3" /><p>